 TGba editor: change 31.3.3 on P50L15 of D1.1 as follows:

 The WUR AP shall indicate the group IDs assigned to a WUR non-AP STA in the Group ID List subfield of the WUR Parameters field of the WUR Mode element that is sent to the STA.
-The WUR AP shall ensure that the difference between the largest group ID and the lowest group ID assigned to the WUR non-AP STA does not exceed the value indicated in the Group IDs Support field of the WUR Capabilities element sent by the WUR non-AP STA, where the comparison performed between the two identifiers is circular modulo 212.
+The number of group IDs assigned by the WUR AP to a WUR non-AP STA shall not exceed the value indicated in the Group IDs Support field of the WUR Capabilities element sent by the WUR non-AP STA. (#852)

 TGba editor: change 31.3.3 on P50L5 of D1.1 as follows: